GregGitHub57/MapDETools/README.md

 # MapDETools
-The purpose of this repository is to provide the publicity version of the MapDE code related to the paper "Symmetry-based algorithms for invertible mappings of polynomial nonlinear PDE to linear PDE".
-This is a research code and in progress towards to supply efficient Maple implementations for determining an invertible mapping of differential polynomial systems when it exists.
+The purpose of this repository is to provide the public version of the MapDE software related to the paper "Symmetry-based algorithms for invertible mappings of polynomial nonlinear PDE to linear PDE".
+This is a research project to develop efficient Maple implementations for determining invertible mappings of differential polynomial systems.
-MapDETools gives a potent mixture of speed and productivity features of the LAVF to help the user to determine the linearizability of nonlinear differential polynomial systems to linear one and construct the map if it exists.
+MapDETools gives tools to help the user to determine the linearizability of nonlinear differential polynomial systems and construct the map if it exists.

 # Installation
 *IMPORTANT* Requirements:    -- You must have Maple 18.